EOCOnline/rangertrak/README.md

 ## Testimonials

 ---
->  (We) all agreed that this is a WOW program with high value added to SAR.
-I really hope you continue to refine it!
+>  "*(We) all agreed that this is a WOW program with high value added to SAR.
+I really hope you continue to refine it!*"

 — Michael Meyer, Vashon ACS, KB7MTM